ZDDduesseldorf/HandScanAI/backend/README.md

 ### Run tests

 To run all pytest in the application please run the following command:

 ```sh
 python manage.py test
 ```

-Check out the Readme in `tests`-module for further instructions.
+Check out the Readme in `tests`-module for further instructions on running tests.

 ## Create and Restore Backups

 ### Create Backup

 To create a backup of the `volumes`, `logs`, and `app/media` folders, run the following command:

 ```sh
 python manage.py create_backup
 ```